caoyunkang/caoyunkang.github.io/_pages/about.md

 I am interested in **Deep Learning** and **Computer Vision**.
-Currently, my research mainly focuses on **2D and 3D Anomaly Detection**, especially their application in the **industrial inspection field**, and their promising applications for the security of future **Autonomous Driving**.
+Currently, my research mainly focuses on **2D and 3D Anomaly Detection**, especially their application in the **industrial inspection field**, and their promising applications for the safety of future **Autonomous Driving**.

 [comment]: <> (I am also trying to combine deep learning with robotics. )